 The establishment of MPAs can also have social impacts on local communities, which can accept or reject the MPA idea, but should in any case be involved in the planning and realization of MPA projects from a very early stage.
 In many MPAs outside of the Mediterranean, the success of protective initiatives has often been found to be proportional to the degree of involvement of the local community.
 Although the involvement of the local community is pertinent in every MPA, an important distinction should be drawn between MPAs in wealthier areas belonging to industrialized countries, or industrialized parts of countries, and those in developing countries, or underdeveloped areas of countries.
 The economic revenues from many MPAs may be more easily exploited by the local community when the MPA is located in a more developed area than when it is in a less developed one.
-This could be the first few years, is managed by people from outside the MPA who possess the skills and resources (specialist diving qualifications, vessels, photographic equipment) to organize and direct the business.
+This could be the case in, for example, the development of a diving centre, which, at least during the first few years, is managed by people from outside the MPA who possess the skills and resources (specialist diving qualifications, vessels, photographic equipment) to organize and direct the business.
 These parameters should be treated separately, and a strategy adopted which addresses as much the social and cultural spheres as the economic objectives.